FlyingFathead/dvr-yolov8-detection/README.md

 1. **For RTMP Streams:**
    - Ensure your RTMP server is set up and streaming:
-     - The example configuration (`example-nginx.conf`) can be used to set up an RTMP server with NGINX, for use cases where you need to redirect i.e. a USB webcam (or literally any video source using i.e. OBS Studio) to run the detection in real-time.
+     - The example configuration (`example-nginx.conf`) can be used to set up an RTMP loopback server with NGINX, this is practical for use cases where you need to redirect i.e. practically any video source using i.e. OBS Studio's streaming functionality to run the detection in real-time over RTMP via a local loopback.

    - Run the detection script: